vvij86/churn_predictions/readme.txt

-Use this prompt in Copilot:

-I have completed churn-focused data exploration for 85 MercerEdge tables and generated the workbook:
+Please redo the churn-table prioritization using ONLY the 85 tables that came from:

+All_Other_tables_Not_explored.sql

+Do NOT include any of the previously explored 17 tables.

+Use only the worksheets/tables that were generated from the 85-table exploration workbook:

 MercerEdge_ML_Churn_Driver_EDA_Remaining_Tables.xlsx

-Now I want you to identify the MOST IMPORTANT tables for churn / retention modelling.

-Do not simply rank tables by number of columns.
-Assess them based on actual churn relevance.

-Use the workbook contents, especially:
-- Useful for Churn
-- Decision
-- Reason
-- Feature Group
-- Data Quality Notes
-- Null %
-- Date Coverage
-- Leakage Risk
-- Recommended Action
-- Overview sheet

-Also consider the business context:
-- Modelling grain is account level
-- Final grain will be one row per account_id + as_of_date
-- Features should represent information available on or before as_of_date
-- Avoid target leakage / future information
-- IDs are mainly for joining/reference and are not predictive features
+I want a shortlist of the most useful tables among these 85 only.

+Assess each table based on:
-- We are trying to predict future account churn/retention
+- churn/retention relevance

-Identify tables that can provide meaningful churn drivers such as:
-- contributions / money inflow
-- withdrawals / money outflow
+- behavioural usefulness
-- rollovers
+- financial usefulness
-- account balance / FUM
-- net money flow
-- account tenure / lifecycle
+- lifecycle usefulness
-- investment behaviour
-- web engagement
+- engagement usefulness
-- helpline / customer contact
-- communication preferences
-- insurance
+- account-level usability
-- account/product characteristics
+- date coverage
-- behavioural changes / recency / frequency
+- null percentage / data quality
-- other strong behavioural indicators
+- leakage risk
+- ability to derive meaningful ML features
+- whether the table can join reliably to account_id

-Please classify all 85 tables into these groups:
+Please classify the 85 tables into:

-1. High Priority – Strong candidate for churn feature engineering
+1. High Priority
-2. Medium Priority – Potentially useful, but needs further validation/business clarification
+2. Medium Priority
-3. Low Priority – Mainly reference/join/supporting data
+3. Low Priority / Reference Only
-4. Exclude – No meaningful churn value, unusable data, or mainly technical/audit data
+4. Exclude

-For each High Priority table provide:
+For High Priority tables, provide:

 - Table Name
-- Why it is important for churn
+- Why useful for churn
 - Important candidate columns
-- Potential feature group
 - Example derived ML features
 - Data quality concern
 - Leakage concern
-- Recommended next action
+- Recommended action

-Example derived features could be:

-- contribution_count_3m
-- contribution_amount_12m
-- months_since_last_contribution
-- withdrawal_count_12m
-- rollover_out_amount_12m
-- net_money_flow_12m
-- balance_change_3m
-- web_activity_count_3m
-- days_since_last_web_activity
-- helpline_contact_count_6m
-- investment_activity_count_12m

 IMPORTANT:
+- Do not mention or compare against the previous 17 explored tables.
+- Do not include any table unless it is present in All_Other_tables_Not_explored.sql.
 - Be selective.
-- Do not call a table High Priority only because it has one potentially useful column.
+- Do not rank a table highly just because it has many columns.
-- Prefer tables with meaningful account-level behavioural, financial, lifecycle, or engagement information.
-- Consider actual data quality and date coverage.
+- IDs/join keys alone do not make a table useful for churn.
-- Tables with 100% null / very sparse important columns should be downgraded appropriately.
+- Tables with mostly null or unusable churn-related fields should be downgraded.
-- Tables containing outcome/future fields may still be useful for target creation, but clearly mark them as TARGET-SUPPORT / LEAKAGE RISK rather than predictive feature tables.
+- Future/outcome fields should be marked as target-support / leakage risk, not predictive features.
-- Do not use identifiers alone as a reason to rank a table highly.
-- Avoid duplicate tables providing essentially the same information; explain which one should be preferred.
+- Prefer tables that can produce account-level behavioural or financial features before as_of_date.

 At the end, give me:

-1. Top 10 most important tables for churn modelling
+1. Top 10 most important tables among these 85 only
-2. Next 10 tables worth investigating
+2. Next 10 worth investigating
-3. Tables mainly useful for target creation / churn-event identification
+3. Target-support / churn-event tables among these 85
-4. Tables mainly useful only for joins/reference
+4. Join/reference-only tables among these 85
-5. Tables that can safely be excluded from further ML exploration
+5. Tables that can be excluded from further ML work

-For the Top 10, provide a short final summary in this format:
+Final Top 10 format:

 Table Name | Priority | Main Churn Signal | Key Candidate Columns | Example Features | Main Concern | Recommended Action

-Also explain if any table should replace or complement the 17 tables already explored previously.

-Do not modify the Excel file yet.
-First provide the analysis and recommended shortlist for my review.
+Before finalizing, verify that every recommended table exists in All_Other_tables_Not_explored.sql.